ByAUJay

 Days 0-30: Foundation

-- Sign issuer/custodian agreements (Securitize, Circle, Copper/Fireblocks).
+- Sign those issuer/custodian agreements (think Securitize, Circle, Copper/Fireblocks).

-- Choose token standard and vault pattern: ERC‑3643 + ERC‑4626 with ERC‑7540 async extensions. (ercs.ethereum.org)
+- Decide on your token standard and vault pattern: go with ERC‑3643 and ERC‑4626, using ERC‑7540 async extensions. (ercs.ethereum.org)

 Days 31-60: Build

-- Implement collateral adapter that:
+- Kick things off by implementing a collateral adapter that:

-Days 61–90: Test and launch
+Days 61-90: Test and Launch

 Emerging practices worth adopting in 2026 builds